 3) He trains himself: “While breathing in, I shall |experience the whole body::be conscious of the whole body, be sensitive to the whole process [sabbakāyapaṭisaṃvedī]|”; he trains himself: “While breathing out, I shall experience the whole body.”

-4) He trains himself: “While breathing in, I shall |settle::calm, still [passambhayanta]| the |breathing process::(comm) in and out breathing [kāyasaṅkhāra]|”; he trains himself: “While breathing out, I shall settle the breathing process.”
+4) He trains himself: “While breathing in, I shall |settle::calm, still [passambhayanta]| the |bodily constructs::bodily processes associated with breathing, specifically the in-and-out breath.
+It encompasses the physical movements and sensations that arise from the act of breathing. [kāyasaṅkhāra]|”; he trains himself: “While breathing out, I shall settle the breathing process.”

 5) He trains himself: “While breathing in, I shall |experience joy::heartfelt or intense joy, feeling of love, rapture lit. lovely feeling [pītipaṭisaṃvedī]|”; he trains himself: “While breathing out, I shall experience joy.”